The CreateWorld CFP for 2019 is now open!

 Submissions will only be considered where at least one proposer will register and be in attendance at the conference.

-A full paper of 5-8 pages will be published in the CreateWorld 2016 proceedings, and will be accompanied by a 20-minute presentation at the conference.
+An accepted (following peer review) full paper of 5-8 pages will be published in the CreateWorld 2019 proceedings, and will be accompanied by a 20-minute presentation at the conference.
 Full-paper PDF files must be submitted using CreateWorld’s Word template.
 Submissions for this category will be managed by the EasyChair service.
 Each submission will be reviewed by at least 3 members of the program committee.
 The review will be a blind review (reviewers not aware of author/affiliations, so please ensure your submission does not include author details).

 Submissions for inclusion in the conference exhibition can include interactive works, performances, screenings, installations, et cetera.
-While works that respond to the 2016 theme The Creativity of Things will be given preferential consideration, we welcome submission of other projects.
+While works that respond to the 2019 theme Creativity in New Realities will be given preferential consideration, we welcome submission of other projects.

 The bulk of the conference exhibition will be staged in a single area, but there is scope for other, alternative presentations around the campus of the Queensland College of Art.

-Workshops are parallel-scheduled with other content, and are delivered in a hands-on classroom-style approach with the intent that delegates learn specific skills.
-These are intended as opportunities for academics, professionals, and other practitioners to discuss and experiment with current technologies.
+Workshops are delivered in a hands-on classroom-style approach with the intent that delegates learn specific skills.
+These are intended as opportunities for academics, teachers, professionals, and other practitioners to discuss and experiment with current technologies.
 We encourage workshops on topics and technologies that are relevant to the conference’s theme and subthemes.

 Enquiries and Questions